unibo-spe/spe-slides/content/12-multiplatform/_index.md

 - Notice that each factory method is __overloaded__
     + to support both `Iterable` and `vararg` arguments
-    + this is convenient for Kotlin programmers that will use our library
+    + this is convenient for Kotlin programmers who will use our library

 ---